Other Native American Day

 When is Native American Day?
 This holiday is observed on the fourth Friday in September

 Today is Native American Day.
 Originally, it was called American Indian Day.
-This day is set aside to honor and celebrate Native Americans, the first Americans to live in the U.S. Still commonly referred to as American Indians, the term “Native Americans” has been used in recent years as a sign of respect and recognition that they were indeed the first indigenous people to populate our great and wonderful nation.
-However, it is important to note that they were not the only native society in North America.
+This September holiday day is exists to honor and celebrate Native Americans, the first Americans to live in the U.S. Still commonly referred to as American Indians, the term “Native Americans” has been used in recent years as a sign of respect and recognition that they were indeed the first indigenous people to populate our great and wonderful nation.
+However, it is important to note that they are not the only native society in North America.
 American Eskimos are also native Americans.
+And, Mayans are indigenous to the Americas, too.
+They are native to Central and South America.

 How to Celebrate Native American Day